Effective Date: 09/10/2018

 - A student unable to withdraw from a course(s) due to exigent circumstances after the close of the course withdrawal period may consider submitting a late registration course withdrawal appeal.

-- Students have from week eight (8) of any current term until fourteen (14) calendar days after the last day of Final Examinations to submit an appeal for a Late Course(s) Withdrawal for that respective Quarter, granted that no grades not submitted (GNS) were reported by the instructor.
-Student contesting earned grade should reference the Grade Appeals policy.
+- Students have from week eight (8) of any current term until fourteen (14) business days after the last day of Final Examinations to submit an appeal for a Late Course(s) Withdrawal for that respective Quarter, granted that no final grades were reported by the instructor.
+Students who are contesting earned grades should reference the Grade Appeals policy.

 - Students who are seeking to withdraw from all courses for the quarter, should review the Withdrawal from the University and Leave of Absence polices.

 - Students should initiate the late registration course withdrawal appeal with their academic advisor